SJV-S/OpenCelerator/README.md

 #### Mac

-Run one of these commands for your specific macOS hardware.
-Open the Terminal.
+Run the command below in your MacOS terminal. _Don't worry if you have never used the terminal!_ This process is extremely simple: Search for "Terminal" with Spotlight or check Applications under Utilities.
+Open.
 Paste command.
 Press enter.
+Finished.

 _MacOS_
 ```